SidOfc/sidneyliebrand.io/data/blog/recruiters-who-call-during-working-hours.md

 I had a small conversation with this guy, he had all kinds of "interests" in all my "skills".
 He was unclear about what he wanted exactly.
-I actually ended up giving him my phone number :man_facepalming: :man_facepalming: :man_facepalming: so that he would at least stop bothering me at that moment.
+I actually ended up giving him my phone number :man-facepalming: :man-facepalming: :man_facepalming: so that he would at least stop bothering me at that moment.

 ## Big.
 Freaking.
 Mistake.